-NY Hall of Science: Evolution in 3 minutes
+NY Hall of Science: Kiosk Sim

 Backstory

 The NY Hall of Science wanted a kiosk activity for its exhibit on evolution.
+I designed a touch-screen activity that let visitors recreate Peter and Rosemary Grants’ Galapagos finch study.
+It demonstrates that evolution can be observed in a short stretch.

 darwin

-I worked within pre-defined constraints:
+I worked within pre-defined constraints.
+It had to be:

-• make a bilingual kiosk activity with a looped ‘attractor’ screen
+• bilingual, with a looped attractor screen

-• make it 3 minutes long
+• 3 minutes long

+I researched the study to understand how to break it down into a mini-simulation.
 I broke down the multiyear study into three virtual Galapagos visits:

 1. Wet season: Everyone is eating.
 All is well.